saltict/availproject.github.io/docs/quick-start.md

 <img src={useBaseUrl("img/avail/faucet.png")} width="100%" height="100%"/>

 Upon successful transfer, your account should now have a non-zero balance.
-If you face any issues obtaining tokens from the faucet, please reach out to the [support team](https://support.polygon.technology/support/home).
+If you face any issues obtaining tokens from the faucet, please reach out on [Discord](https://discord.gg/y6fHnxZQX8).

 ### Balance Check with `@polkadot/api`